 If you’ve started experiencing a weight loss plateau with the ketogenic diet, don’t toss out the keto approach just yet.

 Give these tips a try if you’re looking to stick with keto.
 But if you’re totally over keto, by all means, give it up.
-There are other real food, healthy methods for weight loss.
+There are other real foods, healthy methods for weight loss.

 But if you’d like to stick with it below are 9 tips for breaking stalled weight loss on keto that I’ve picked up from around the way and given a try myself.

 from the bus to your job.
-And they’re healthy thus guilt free.
+And they’re healthy thus guilt-free.